mefellows/tom-stuff-api/README.md

 # Tom's stuff - API

-Run's the

 `npm run server` should start your api on http://localhost:3000

+## Database schema

+Modify `db/schema.sql` to manage the SQL database.
+Scripts will be run in alphabetical order as per ["How to extend this image"](https://hub.docker.com/_/postgres/).

 ## Running Postgres

 ### Run the postgres docker container
-The following command creates a new postgres database
+The below command creates a new postgres database with following details:

 * User: postgres
 * Password: postgres
 * Open on port 5432 on your localhost